ADmad/cakephp-sequence/README.md

 ## Acknowledgement

-Shout out to @neilcrookes for his wonderful Sequence Behavior for CakePHP 1.3 which was the inpiration for this plugin.
+Shout out to @neilcrookes for his wonderful Sequence Behavior for CakePHP 1.3 which was the inspiration for this plugin.